YunqiG/YunqiG.github.io/index.md

 Summer 2017, Machine Learning Engineer @ **Sohu** - Beijing\
-*Contributed to news recommendation system afor the mobile platform.*
+*Contributed to news recommendation system for the mobile platform.*

 ---